neherlab/treetime/README.md

 * Molecular clock phylogenies
   To infer molecular clock phylogenies, use the script `timetree_inference.py`:
   ```
   usage: timetree_inference.py [-h] --aln ALN --tree TREE --dates DATES
                                [--infer_gtr] [--reroot REROOT]
                                [--resolve_polytomies]
                                [--relax [RELAX [RELAX ...]]]
                                [--max_iter MAX_ITER] [--verbose VERBOSE]
                                [--Tc TC] [--plot]

-  Reconstruct ancestral sequences, set dates to tree, and infer a time scaled
-  tree.
-The ancestral sequences will be written to a file ending on
-  _ancestral.fasta A tree in newick format with mutations as _A45G_... appended
+  Reconstructs ancestral sequences and infers a molecular clock tree.
+The output
+  consists of a file ending with _ancestral.fasta with ancestral sequences and a
-  appended to node names will be written to a file ending on _mutation.newick
+  tree ending with _mutation.newick with mutations appended to node names as
+  _A45G_....
+The branches of this tree are scaled such that branch length
+  correspond to times in units of the molecular clock.
+The molecular clock,
+  along with the inferred GTR model, is written to stdout

   optional arguments:
     -h, --help            show this help message and exit